Advertisement

 A friggebod is a small building which is possible to build without a permit.

-Usually, you need a permit from the local municipality in order to erect any buildings, even if you already own the land you plan to build on.
-But the exception for small sheds or outhouses (friggebod) was introduced in 1979, as long as the friggebod was on a plot of land with one or two existing residential buildings, and was built at least 4.5 metres from the boundary with any neighbouring land.
+But an exception for small sheds or outhouses (friggebod) was introduced in 1979, as long as the friggebod was on a plot of land with one or two existing residential buildings, and was built at least 4.5 metres from the boundary with any neighbouring land.

-The name comes from Sweden's former Housing Minister Birgit Friggebo, who was one of the key figures behind the regulation being first introduced.
-Initially, the size limit for a friggebod was just ten metres squared, but this was increased to 15 metres squared in 2008.
+Initially, the size limit for a friggebod was just ten square metres, but this was increased to 15 square metres in 2008.
 They may be no more than three metres high.

-Friggebod is a portmanteau of Friggebo's name and the term bod, which is roughly translated as 'shed' but typically refers to a building used for more than only storage.
+Friggebod is a portmanteau of Friggebo's name and the term bod, which is roughly translated as "shed" but typically refers to a building used for more than only storage.
 A friggebod might be used as a hobby or workroom, a separate room for entertaining, or even a tiny guest bedroom.

 Examples